rerun/rerun/README.md

 ### Archives

+An *archive* contains all the rerun modules you need (you might have a library of them) and gives you the same exact interface as rerun,... all in one file!

-A set of modules and `rerun` itself can be archived into a self extracting script called a rerun *archive*.
+Specifically, an archive is a set of modules and `rerun` itself packaged into a self extracting script (by default "rerun.bin").
+Archives can be useful if you want to share a single self contained executable that contains any needed modules.

+Run an archive script like you would run `rerun`.

+You can execute an archive via `bash` like so:

+    $ bash rerun.bin <module>:<command> -your options

-If the execute bit is set, just invoke the archive directly:
+If the execute bit is set, invoke the archive directly.

+Here the archive is executed without arguments which causes the archive to list the modules contained within it.

     $ ./rerun.bin
     [modules]
-    .
-    .
+      freddy: "A dancer in a red beret and matching suspenders" .
       . listing output ommitted

-If the execute bit is not set, run it via `bash`:

-    $ bash rerun.bin <module>:<command> -your options

 Note, ".bin" is just a suffix naming convention for a bash self-extracting script.
 The file can be named anything you wish.

+Run the `freddy:dance` command in the archive:

+	$ bash ./rerun.bin freddy:dance -jumps 3
+	jumps (3)

 See `stubbs:archive` for further information about creating and understanding rerun archives.